- Purpose and Objectives of the Health Australia Party

 - All monies received by the HAP shall be deposited in an account or accounts in the name of the Health Australia Party, with a financial institution or institutions approved by the National Executive.

-- The funds shall be withdrawn by cheque or order signed by any two of the (i) the National Secretary (or nominee) and (ii) the National Treasurer (or nominee), or by transfers authorised by the National Executive.
+- The funds shall be withdrawn by cheque or order signed by both (i) the National Secretary (or nominee) and (ii) the National Treasurer (or nominee), or by transfers authorised by the National Executive.

 - National Conference expenses shall be reimbursed as directed by the National Executive.